 Pro Tip: Arrive at both Khan el-Khalili and the Egyptian Museum later in the day to avoid the big tours.
 We arrived at the Egyptian Museum at 15h, which gave us three hours to explore its riches before closing at 18h.

 Day 3: Cairo and Travel to Aswan — The Pyramids!

 Obviously, if you’re in Cairo, you must stop at Giza to see the last remaining Ancient World Wonder.
-I read a lot of TripAdvisor posts saying you need only 2 hours to see this site, but I wholly and emphatically disagree.
-Yes, you can see the pyramids in 2 hours, but to really enjoy the experience, I recommend giving yourself a solid half-day.
-We first walked around two of the Great Pyramids, then went inside the Pyramid of Khufu, then took a half hour camel ride around the necropolis.
-We finished up with a visit to the Sphinx before heading back to our hotel to pick up our bags for an evening flight to Aswan.
+I read a lot of TripAdvisor posts saying you need only two hours to see this site.
+I wholly and emphatically disagree.
+Yes, you can technically see the pyramids in two hours.
+But to really enjoy the experience, I recommend giving yourself a solid half-day.
+We first walked around two of the Great Pyramids, then went inside the Pyramid of Khufu.
+Then, we took a camel ride around the necropolis—which was completely worth the stress of haggling.
+Our visit finished with a stop at the Sphinx before heading back to our hotel to pick up our bags for an evening flight to Aswan.